omni.isaac.lab.managers#

 - preserve_order: bool#

-Whether to preserve indices ordering to match with that in the specified joint or body names.
+Whether to preserve indices ordering to match with that in the specified joint, body, or object collection names.
 Defaults to False.

-If False, the ordering of the indices are sorted in ascending order (i.e. the ordering in the entity’s joints or bodies).
-Otherwise, the indices are preserved in the order of the specified joint and body names.
+If False, the ordering of the indices are sorted in ascending order (i.e. the ordering in the entity’s joints, bodies, or object in the object collection).
+Otherwise, the indices are preserved in the order of the specified joint, body, or object collection names.

 For more details, see the